AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

   creating the final configured environment.

 The order of package command execution depends on package dependencies, and the order that packages were requested in.
-See [here](Package-Commands#order-of-command-execution) for more details.
+See :ref:`here <order of command execution>` for more details.